janick3110/IPoAC-JavaEdition/README.md

 be seen under [this](https://trello.com/b/5Aa7svzA/ipoat) website, where we show what we're currently doing.
 It may not be always the latest version, but it should give you some ideas on what we're currently working.

 The game is a sole command-based game.
-The player has to enter his commands, which are explained down below.
-There is also a HELP-command in-game to explain the commands.
-All commands are case-insensitive, but names have to be correct.
+The player has to enter his commandMap, which are explained down below.
+There is also a HELP-command in-game to explain the commandMap.
+All commandMap are case-insensitive, but names have to be correct.

 ## Game Principle